Why and when your consent is necessary?

 How can you lodge a privacy-related complaint, and how will your complaint be handled at our practice?

 We take complaints and concerns regarding privacy seriously.
 You should express any privacy concerns you may have in writing and address it to the Practice Manager.
-We will then attempt to resolve it in accordance with our resolution procedure and endeavour to respond to within 14 days.
+We will then attempt to resolve it in accordance with our resolution procedure and endeavor to respond to within 14 days.
 Our contact details are:

 You may also contact the OAIC.
 Generally, the OAIC will require you to give them time to respond before they will investigate.
 For further information visit www.oaic.gov.au or call the OAIC on 1300 363 992.